lRomul/ball-action-spotting/README.md

 ### Model

-The model architecture is a slow fusion approach that uses 2D convolutions in the early part and 3D convolutions in the late.
+The model architecture is a slow fusion approach using 2D convolutions in the early part and 3D convolutions in the late.
 The architecture made one of the main contributions to the solution result.
 It raised the metric on test and challenge splits by ~0.15 mAP@1 (from 0.65 to 0.8) compared to the 2D CNN early fusion approach.

 ![model](https://github.com/lRomul/ball-action-spotting/assets/11138870/8e56bf90-d117-428f-b9bd-0927dab58107)

 The model consumes sequences of grayscale frames.
 Neighboring frames are stacking as channels for input to the 2D convolutional encoder.
-For example, if there are 15 frames and triples are stacked, then we get 5 input tensors with 3 channels for 2D convolutions.
+For example, if you take 15 frames and stack threes, you will get 5 input tensors with 3 channels for 2D convolutions.
-A single 2D encoder independently predicts those input tensors, thereby producing visual features.
+A single 2D encoder independently predicts those input tensors, producing visual features.
 3D encoder predicts visual features permuted to add temporal dimension.
 Concated temporal features from the 3D encoder pass through global pooling to compress the spatial dimensions.
-Then linear classifier predicts the presence of actions in the central frame.
+Then linear classifier predicts the presence of actions in the middle frame.

 The core idea of the model is based on a concept from the 1st place solution of [DFL - Bundesliga Data Shootout Competition](https://www.kaggle.com/competitions/dfl-bundesliga-data-shootout/discussion/359932).

+The following hyperparameters were chosen as a result of the experiments:
+* Stack threes from 15 grayscale 1280x736 frames skipping every second frame in the original 25 FPS video (equivalent to neighboring frames in 12.5 FPS)
+* EfficientNetV2 B0 as 2D encoder
+* 4 inverted residual 3D blocks as 3D encoder (ported from 2D EfficientNet version)
+* GeM as global pooling
+* Multilabel classification, positive labels in a 0.6 seconds window (15 frames in 25 FPS) around the action timestamp

+You can find more details in the [model implementation](src/models/multidim_stacker.py) and [experiment configs](configs/ball_action).

 ### Training

 ### Data loading

+### Prediction and postprocessing

 ### Progress